Kindly Myers Spotlights Shapely Booty In Form-Fitting Workout Gear

 While showing skin is the name of the game on Instagram, model Kindly Myers knows how to rile her 2.3 million followers with or without the skimpy duds.
-On Saturday, the self-proclaimed “professional smokeshow” managed to set her timeline ablaze while wearing form-fitting workout duds.
+On Saturday, the self-proclaimed "professional smokeshow" managed to set her timeline ablaze while wearing formfitting workout clothes.

 In her latest photo upload, Myers was captured posing on a yoga mat in a tight, teal-hued top and matching leggings that conformed almost perfectly to the curves and contours of her sculpted derrière.